 The Architecture and Plans Directorate's work cuts across four functional areas:

-Conducts analysis of detection and reporting capabilities across air, land, and sea domains by assessing capabilities, identifying gaps, and prioritizing requirements, as well as evaluating risk and creating models that define the structure, behavior, and properties of the Global Nuclear Detection Architecture systems.
+Conducts analysis of detection and reporting capabilities across air, land, and sea domains by assessing capabilities, identifying gaps, and prioritizing requirements, as well as evaluating risk and creating models that define the structure, behavior, and properties of the Global Nuclear Detection Architecture's capabilities.

 Coordinates the preparation of plans to guide Global Nuclear Detection Architecture development, performance measures to gauge the progress, and formal reports on the nuclear detection-related activities of the U.S. Government.